mjmanley/PredictiveModeling/pm_service_api_new_spss_online.md

 # REST API (new) <span class='tag--beta'>Beta</span>

-To provide single user experience [REST API](http://watson-ml-api.mybluemix.net/) compliant with other supported frameworks is provided.
-Now, you can use the same API requests for SPSS models as for example: scikit-learn, xgboost or Spark MLlib ones.
+To provide single user experience, the {{site.data.keyword.pm_full}} service provides a [REST API](http://watson-ml-api.mybluemix.net/) that is compliant with other supported frameworks.
+You can use the same API requests for SPSS® models and for other frameworks, such as scikit-learn, XGboost, or Spark MLlib.
+{: shortdesc}

-**Note**: This functionality is currently in beta.
+**Note**: This feature is in beta.
 If you're interested in participating, add yourself to the wait list!
 For more information, see: [https://www.ibm.biz/mlwaitlist](https://www.ibm.biz/mlwaitlist).

 Using the {{site.data.keyword.pm_full}} service REST API, you can create online deployment and generate predictive analytics by making score requests against the deployed model.
-You can play with below scenario "Customer satisfaction prediction" to get familiar with new REST API.
-{: shortdesc}
+To familiarize yourself with the REST API, use the following customer satisfaction scenario and [sample Jupyter notebook](https://dataplatform.ibm.com/analytics/notebooks/3c2ef65c-7d0e-4ff7-ab11-578ef2a46d66/view?access_token=21517d9a2f59b1ff5e386982b3fa03d7b41cff53a22bd30b5dc7785535b0b80d) that uses `bash` commands to run the scenario.

-**Scenario name**: Customer satisfaction prediction.
+**Scenario name**: Customer satisfaction prediction

 **Scenario description**: A telecommunications company wants to know which customers are at risk of leaving.
 The presented model predicts customer churn.
 A data scientist develops a predictive model and shares it with you (the developer).
 Your task is to deploy the model and generate predictive analytics by making score requests against the deployed model.

-**Note:** You can also play with sample [jupyter notebook](https://dataplatform.ibm.com/analytics/notebooks/3c2ef65c-7d0e-4ff7-ab11-578ef2a46d66/view?access_token=21517d9a2f59b1ff5e386982b3fa03d7b41cff53a22bd30b5dc7785535b0b80d) that uses bash commands to run below scenario.

 ## Using the sample model

-1. Go to the Samples tab of the {{site.data.keyword.pm_full}}
+1. Go to the **Samples** tab of the {{site.data.keyword.pm_full}}
    Dashboard.

-2. In the Sample Models section, find the Customer Satisfaction Prediction (SPSS MODEL) tile and click the Add model button (+).
+2. In the **Sample Models** section, find the **Customer Satisfaction Prediction (SPSS MODEL)** tile and click the **Add model** icon (+).

-Now you'll see the sample Customer Satisfaction Prediction model in the list of available models on the Models tab.
+The sample Customer Satisfaction Prediction model appears in the list of available models on the **Models** tab.

 ## Generating the access token

-Generate an access token using the user and password available from the Service Credentials tab of the IBM Watson Machine Learning service instance.
+Generate an access token by using the user name and password available from the Service Credentials tab of the IBM Watson Machine
+Learning service instance.

 Request example: